joagre/ratatoskr/ideas/r.md

 ### Character Literal

 A character literal is a Unicode code point value enclosed within single quotation marks.
-It consists of four bytes under the hood.
+Internally, it consists of foure bytes.

 ```
 'A',